 It is the same for IP protocols: it is necessary to be already present on the network to be able to attack it.
-It is necessary to be physically plugged to wire with Ethernet; WiFi connections have (usually) WPA keys that one have to know; remains powerline adapters for which encryption if available but rarely enabled...
+It is necessary to be physically plugged to wire with Ethernet; WiFi connections have (usually) WPA keys that one have to know; remains powerline adapters for which encryption if available but rarely enabled (or with the predefined key)...